Alisatonks/nodejs2024Q3-service/README.md

 ### Endpoints

 1. User
 - GET /user - get all users.
-By default in App there is 1 user.
 Server should answer with status code 200 and all users records

 - GET /user/:id - get single user by id.